 This category consists of fees for services that are reasonably related to the performance of the audit or review of financial statements and are not included in "Audit Fees."
-In 2020, these services were associated with pre-implementation review procedures performed in connection with our new global enterprise resource planning system.
+In 2022, these services were associated with due diligence procedures performed in connection with our acquisition of EVERFI.